Previous dayMarch 17, 2026Next day

 96.3 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected near Rat Islands, Aleutian Islands, Alaska on March 17, 2026, with origin time 18:25 UTC.
-The event originated approximately 96.3 km below the surface, classifying it as intermediate depth.
-Geolocation places the event at 51.781°N, 178.615°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.1 earthquake near Rat Islands, Aleutian Islands, Alaska came in on March 17, 2026 at 18:25 UTC.
+This was a intermediate depth earthquake, focused at 96.3 km depth.
+Coordinates: 51.781°, 178.615°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17